 - Courses & Workshops

-Learn more about the diverse array of course offerings available by reading the descriptions below or view the full list of international law courses by clicking here.
+Learn more about course offerings below or view the full list of international law courses on the International Law Courses page.

 Seminar on International Law and Foreign Relations Lawyering